Lindsey Graham: Russo-Ukrainian war

 On May 29, 2023, the Russian Interior Ministry issued an arrest warrant for Graham for his comments about the war.
 In response, Graham tweeted that the news brought him "immense joy" and that he would "wear the arrest warrant issued by Putin's corrupt and immoral government as a Badge of Honor".
 In a follow-up tweet, Graham added that he would submit to the jurisdiction of the International Criminal Court (ICC) should Russia attempt to serve the warrant.

-On February 13, 2024, Graham voted against the Ukraine, Israel, and Taiwan appropriations bill because it included an effort by senators James Lankford, Kyrsten Sinema, and Chuck Schumer to control the US-Mexico border.
+On February 13, 2024, Graham voted against the Ukraine, Israel, and Taiwan appropriations bill because it included an effort by senators James Lankford, Kyrsten Sinema, and Chuck Schumer to control the Mexico–United States border.
 In April, the House returned the appropriations as four separate bills.
 Graham joined 79 colleagues and the majority of his caucus in passing the appropriations, which Schumer packaged as one bill.

-In 2025, Graham supported secondary sanctions against Russia that would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
+In 2025, Graham authored and championed the Sanctioning Russia Act, legislation that would impose secondary sanctions on Russia, including 500% tariffs on countries that buy Russian oil, natural gas, uranium, and other exports.

 India

-In late August 2025, Graham claimed that the Trump administration's 50% tariff on Indian imports over Russian oil purchases played a key role in bringing Russian President Vladimir Putin to the negotiating table, culminating in the 2025 Russia-United States summit.
+In late August 2025, Graham claimed that the Trump administration's 50% tariff on Indian imports over Russian oil purchases played a key role in bringing Putin to the negotiating table, culminating in the 2025 Russia–United States summit.
 He said that targeting Russia's customers would force them to choose the U.S. economy over Russian energy and argued that losing major buyers like India would pressure Russia economically, framing the tariff as a strategic move.
 Economist Jeffrey Sachs sharply criticized Graham, calling him "the worst senator in the U.S." and a "fool", arguing that the tariffs had the opposite effect—unifying BRICS countries and undermining U.S. strategic interests.